NicolasLagaillardie/mpst_rust_github/artifact.md

 ### Bottom-up

 The `KMC` tool has one purpose: check that a given system of communicating automata is *correct*, i.e., all messages that are sent are received, and no automaton gets permanently stuck in a receiving state.
-We are not going to introduce how to use it but how `MultiCrusty` takes advantage of it *interactive* mode to check protocols.
+We are not going to introduce how to use it but how `Mpanon` takes advantage of it *interactive* mode to check protocols.

-`MultiCrusty` uses the macro `checker_concat!` on the types to create the communicating automata that the `KMC` tool will be able to read.
+`Mpanon` uses the macro `checker_concat!` on the types to create the communicating automata that the `KMC` tool will be able to read.
 This macro returns two elements within a tuple: